equdevel/SnowRunner_time_control/README.md

 ## SnowRunner/Expeditions time control

-Allows to control time in SnowRunner or Expeditions: start/stop, rewind/forward, speed up time (x1 - x10 faster than real time) and also synchronize time with a real clock.
+Allows to control time in SnowRunner or Expeditions: start/stop, backward/forward, speed up (x2-x6), slow down (x2-x4) and also synchronize time with a real clock.

 Launch the application after SnowRunner/Expeditions and don't close it while the game is running.